Quickly open the source of a Python module from the command-line

 This tiny change decreased the execution time of the code on our sample database from around 4 hours down to 2 minutes.
 A 120x speedup!
 Great news for me.
 Overall the execution of the new code is still not quite as fast as I think it could be and I’ll be doing some profiling to investigate exactly why.

-Eclipse, Python, and file extensions
+Eclipse, Python, and File Extensions

 So I’ve recently been giving Eclipse (and PyDev) a try for developing Python.
 Despite my initial hesitation of switching away from Vim, I’ve found it to be quite productive.
 My text editing speed is not nearly as good as in Vim due to the not-as-functional text editor but I think the IDE capabilities more than make up for it by reducing my save-run cycle drastically.
 I’m aware of Eclim, the Vim interface to Eclipse, but have thus far been unable to get it to work on my system.